RDearnaley/agentplatform/README.md

 * A GUI for this would be nice, but is not my forte.
 A web UI would seem like the obvious implementation.
 Docker and K8s already have app/web GUIs
 We'd also need a database, and some combination of repositories for code and Docker/K8s images.

 I'm not an FE developer, but I do know Javascript, and I gather node.js is widely used. there are two ways to connect ot to PostgreSQL, node-postgres and sequelize. node-postgres is oldschool, while sequelize is an ORM.
-Apparently they can bothe be sued in one app, so likley it's possible tom port between them, and node-postgres has a shorter learning curve.
+Apparently they can bothe be used in one app, so likely it's possible tom port between them, and node-postgres has a shorter learning curve.
 Or if I wanted to stay in Python for each integration with ML (not obvious why this would be an advantage, apparently Django or Flask are widely used.
+Django is better for larger projects, but has a longer learning curve
+    * For this quick demo, I'll us Flask.
+For a real project, Django would probably be a better choice.
 I'm tempted to build the DB and leave the web UI as TBD, and just build the business logic.
 Which I'd rather not do in Javascript, sine mine is rusty, so am leaning towards Python.

 Data storage